The Odd Couple II

 The Odd Couple II is a 1998 American buddy comedy film and the sequel to the 1968 film The Odd Couple.
-It was the final film written and produced by Neil Simon, and starring Jack Lemmon and Walter Matthau.
-Released nearly three decades later, it is unique among sequels for having one of the longest gaps between the release of both films in which all leads return.
-The Odd Couple II premiered on April 10, 1998, and was a critical and commercial failure, grossing less than half than its predecessor at the box office.
+It is the final film written and produced by Neil Simon, starring Jack Lemmon and Walter Matthau.
+Released nearly three decades later, it is unusual among sequels for having one of the longest gaps between the release of a subsequent film.
+The Odd Couple II premiered on April 10, 1998, and was a critical and commercial failure, grossing less than half of its predecessor at the box office.

 Plot

-It has been seventeen years since Oscar Madison and Felix Ungar have seen one another.
-Oscar is still hosting a regular poker game and is still an untidy slob, now living in Sarasota, Florida, but still a sportswriter.
-One day, he is called by his son Brucey with an invitation to California for his wedding the following Sunday.
-A second shock for Oscar—the woman his son is marrying is Felix's daughter, Hannah.
+It has been 17 years since Oscar Madison and Felix Ungar have seen each other.
+Oscar is still hosting a regular poker game and is still an untidy slob, now living in Sarasota, Florida, and he is still a sportswriter.
+One day, his son Bruce calls with an invitation to California for his wedding the following Sunday.
+A second shock for Oscar—the woman who his son is marrying is Felix's daughter Hannah.

-On the flight from New York to Los Angeles, it becomes clear that Felix has not changed his ways—he is still a fussy, allergy-suffering neat freak nuisance.
-Oscar and Felix are reunited at the airport and very happy to be together again after 17 years of separation—at least for a couple of minutes.
-They share a rental car to San Malina for the wedding. however the trip begins with Oscar forgetting Felix's suitcase at the Budget car rental, including wedding gifts and wardrobe inside.
-On the trip, Felix falls asleep and Oscar takes a wrong turn onto the freeway, then loses the directions to San Malina when his cigar ashes burn them.
+On the flight from New York to Los Angeles, it becomes clear that Felix has not changed his ways either—he is still a fussy, allergy-suffering compulsive neat nuisance.
+Oscar and Felix are reunited at the airport and are very happy to be together again after 17 years of separation.
+They share a rental car to fictional San Malina for the wedding.
+However, the trip begins with Oscar forgetting his luggage at the Budget car rental, including wedding gifts and wardrobe.
+On the trip, Felix falls asleep, and Oscar takes a wrong turn onto the freeway, then loses the directions to San Malina when his cigar ashes burn them.

-He and Felix become hopelessly lost, and cannot remember the name of the town where they are headed, so many California cities sounding alike.
-They end up in a rural area and argue about Felix's lost suitcase, when the rental car rolls off a cliff and catches fire.
-If that were not enough, they get arrested several times by the same local police in Santa Menendez, first for catching a ride in a truck carrying illegal Mexican immigrants.
+He and Felix become lost and cannot remember the name of the town where they are headed.
+They get to a rural area and argue about Felix's lost suitcase when the rental car rolls off a cliff and catches fire.
+They are arrested several times by the same local police in fictional Santa Menendez, first for catching a ride in a truck carrying illegal Mexican immigrants.
 They are released after the truck driver confesses, and learn the name of the town where the wedding will take place.

 At a bar in town, they meet two extroverted women, Thelma and Holly, and buy them drinks.
-Accepting an offer of a ride from a stranger even older than themselves, Felix and Oscar end up inside a $150,000 vintage Rolls-Royce Silver Wraith and trapped on the wrong side of the road when the stranger dies unexpectedly.
+Accepting an offer of a ride from a stranger older than them, Felix and Oscar end up inside a $150,000 vintage Rolls-Royce Silver Wraith.
+The stranger drives extremely slow, but he stops altogether when he unexpectedly dies.
 Felix and Oscar are arrested a second time by the same Santa Menendez police, but again are released when it is discovered that the elderly man died of natural causes.
-Frustrated that this is second time they have been arrested in Santa Menendez, the police chief advises Oscar and Felix to take a bus to San Malina.
+Frustrated by being arrested twice in Santa Menendez, the police chief advises Oscar and Felix to take a bus to San Malina.